ibrah5em/ga-optimized-trees/README.md

 - Built with [DEAP](https://github.com/DEAP/deap) for evolutionary algorithms
 - Uses [scikit-learn](https://scikit-learn.org/) for baseline models and metrics
 - Visualization with [Matplotlib](https://matplotlib.org/) and [Seaborn](https://seaborn.pydata.org/)
+- Special thanks to Leen Khalil, Yousef Deeb for their support and encouragement throughout this project.

 ## 📞 Support & Community